BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 <b>Non-awakening Interaction</b>.
 VITA can be activated and respond to user audio questions in the environment without the need for a wake-up word or button. ✨

-<b>Audio interrupt Interaction</b>.
+<b>Audio Interrupt Interaction</b>.
 VITA is able to simultaneously track and filter external queries in real-time.
 This allows users to interrupt the model's generation at any time with new questions, and VITA will respond to the new query accordingly. ✨

 ---